Salty Duck Egg and Meatcake Pot Rice

 How to do –

-1. Wash the rice and soak them in water for half an hour, because the egg is salty so I don’t add extra salt in the rice;
+1. Wash the rice and soak them in water for half an hour, the salty duck egg is salty so I don’t add extra salt in the rice;

-2. Mix pork mince, ginger, garlic, and all seasoning ingredients together, stir in one direction for about 20 times till the meat turns firm;
+2. Mix ground pork, ginger, garlic, and all seasoning ingredients together, stir in one direction for about 20 times till mixed well and the mixture firm;

-3. Add 1tbsp of oil in a clay pot, or like me, a cast iron pot;
+3. Add 1tbsp of oil in a clay pot, or if you have induction hob installed, use a cast iron pot;

 4. Put in the rice and add 1 cup of water, for soaked rice.
 If you don’t have time to soak the rice, then put in 1.5 cups of water;

 5. Lid on and bring to boil in high heat.
-Then turn to low heat for 10 minutes;
+Then turn to low heat, steam for about 10 minutes;

-6. At this stage, the rice has set.
+6. At this stage, the rice has almost set but still moist.
 Gently roll the meat mixture into a ball and flatten with palms.
 Place it on top of the rice.
 Press down in the middle and crack the salty egg on the hole.
 Lid on and steam for 15 minutes in low heat;

-7. I also made a quick fried cabbage to go with the rice.
-It should be salty enough but feel free to sprinkle some light soy sauce on.
+7. I also made a quick stir-fried cabbage to go with the rice.
+It should be flavourful enough but feel free to sprinkle some light soy sauce on.